 - Closer Cooperation of the Mining Sector in the Asia Pacific Region

 - Social Responsibility and Common Development

-Ministers also emphasized the need to accelerate the mining industry’s transformation and upgrading and the pursuit of a modernized development path to improve its social, environmental and economic benefits.
-News release on the 5th Meeting of APEC Ministers Responsible for Mining in Beijing.
+Ministers also emphasized the need to accelerate the mining industry’s transformation and upgrading, and the pursuit of a modernized development path to improve its social, environmental and economic benefits.

-In 2015, APEC established a fund to support collaboration on mining, announced following the 9th Mining Task Force (MTF9) meeting held on 26-27 August 2015 in Cebu, Philippines.
+In 2015, APEC established a fund to support collaboration on mining, which was announced following the 9th Mining Task Force (MTF9) meeting held on 26-27 August 2015 in Cebu, Philippines.
 Further details on the guidelines and eligibility for the Mining Sub-fund are available here.
-This fund supports APEC projects, which will strengthen the capacity of local businesses, mining industry and/or regulators in developing member economies, enhance the trade and investment environment for mining and contribute to APEC objectives for women’s economic empowerment.
+This fund supports APEC projects that

-In 2016 four APEC projects were approved to further collaborative action, consistent with the APEC Mining Policy Principles.
-Various workshops, trainings, and reports will be produced under these projects which are expected to be completed by December 2017:
+In 2016 and 2017, five APEC projects were approved in order to further collaborative action.
+This is consistent with the APEC Mining Policy Principles.
+Various workshops, training events and reports are to be produced under these projects:

 - Developing Training Materials to Promote the Reduction of Mercury Use in Artisanal and Small-scale Gold Mining (MTF 01 2016A)

 - Mining Industry Competitiveness: Improving Productivity and Data to Attract Investment (MTF 02 2016A)